bisdn/bisdn.github.io/setup/setup_standalone.md

 BISDN Linux has a default configuration file under `/etc/ofdpa/rc.soc` controlling both the Broadcom SDK and OF-DPA.

-The file has the following control by default,
+To enable routing packets with TTL=1 to CPU by default, the file contains the following setting:

 ```
 SwitchControl L3UcastTtl1ToCpu=1
 ```

-To enable routing packets with TTL=1 to CPU.
-The following command
+The following command will activate the same behaviour on the switch in a non-persistent way:

 ```
 client_drivshell SwitchControl L3UcastTtl1ToCpu=1
 ```

-Will activate the same behaviour on the switch in a non-persistent way.
 To print the currently set value, you can run:

 ```